mortenfc/donut-comparisons/readme.md

 - Add raytracing and a mirror to opengl rendering
 - Optimize render_frame to reduce amount of operations used to be able to compute more frames during compilation
 - Improve compile speed by using Bazel
-- (Maybe) Make resolution an argument
+- (Maybe) Make resolution an argumen